scds/ola2012/slides/scds/one/03_nick.md

 # Support #

 !SLIDE
-# What can the repo and I do or provide? #
+# What can the repo and/or I do or provide? #

 * APIs
 * Text and data to analyze